cloudfoundry/gorouter/README.md

 You should see in the access logs on the GoRouter that the `X-Forwarded-For` header is `1.2.3.4`.
 You can read more about the PROXY Protocol [here](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt).

-## Load Balancing
+## HTTP/2 Support

-The GoRouter is, in simple terms, a reverse proxy that load balances between many backend instances.
-The implementation currently uses simple round-robin load balancing and will retry a request if the chosen backend does not accept the TCP connection.
+The GoRouter does not currently support proxying HTTP/2 connections.
+Requests to backends will be made with HTTP/1.1.

 ## Logs